-Western New Mexico Communications Inc. in 2015 continued to expand its fiber footprint in Silver City with the installation of four miles of fiber.
-Six new buildings were added to our "on-net" footprint.
-Installations of VoIP continue to grow with a 100% increase in VoIP revenues year over year.
-In 2016, plans include the installation of another 3 miles of fiber in Silver City to close a SONET ring.
-We continue to focus on the non-regulated side of the business in 2016.
+In 2016, WNM Communications, Inc. ("Western New Mexico") continued to expand its broadband facilities in Silver City through the installation four miles of fiber optic cable and associated electronic equipment.
+This construction project closed a SONET communications ring in Silver City, and six more buildings were added to our "on-net" footprint there.
+Western New Mexico's VoIP service continued to grow rapidly with a 100% increase in year-over-year VoIP revenues.
+It is continuing to focus on the non-regulated side of its business in 2017.